Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Tibet Entry Letter (Tibet Entry Permit) and Taiwan Participation Issues

-Q1:Why do Taiwanese have to apply for a letter of entry to Tibet in order to go to Tibet?
+Q1:Why do Taiwanese have to apply for a Tibet Entry Permit to go to Tibet?

-Q2: Who needs to apply for a letter of admission?
+Q2: Who needs to apply for a collection permit?

 A: Residents of Taiwan holding a Taiwan Compatriot Permit, foreign passport holders, and those who do not have a China identity card are all required to apply.
 Residents of Hong Kong and Macau are exempted from the requirement if they are traveling in the open area with a Home Visit Permit, but they are still required to apply for the relevant permits if they are involved in the border control areas (e.g., Ali and Mount Everest).

-Q3:What is the procedure for obtaining a Letter of Accession?
+Q3:What is the procedure for obtaining a collection paper?

-A: The letter of entry to Tibet is an order to match the group, and will be examined, and need to be led by a specialized tour guide, there is no way to go out on their own.
+A: The Tibet Entry Permit is a book with a group, and will be examined, and need to be led by a specialized tour guide, there is no way to go out on your own.

 A: It mainly includes the image of the front and back of the Taiwan Compatriot Permit, name, date of birth, occupation, contact information and detailed itinerary.
 If you are 65 years old or older, you must also provide a hospital health certificate.
 The image must be clear, colorful and non-reflective to ensure that the validity of the THB covers the entire trip.